Ghetts: Musical career

-2005: 2000 & Life
+2003–2005: Breakthrough, Nasty Crew and 2000 & Life

-After being released from prison in 2003, at the age of nineteen years, Ghetto put out his first release, 2000 & Life in 2005.
-The mixtape contains 24 tracks and numerous collaborations.
-2000 & Life is widely regarded as pioneering within the context of grime music.

-Initially after his release from prison, Ghetto was using the artist name "Freedom", however the name "wasn't catching on".
-His friends used to say he was "ghetto" and did "ghetto things", which began to catch on.
-Stormin, a fellow Plaistow-based MC, released a song called "Day By Day" which contained the lyric, "Back in the day me and my bredrin Ghetto".
-Following the release, he took on the name "Ghetto".

-Ghetts featured on Kano's album Home Sweet Home.
-In 2004, they filmed the video for "Typical Me" together, and Ghetts accompanied Kano on touring with Mike Skinner.
+Clarke-Samuel attended St Bonaventure's school in Forest Gate, where he befriended fellow musicians including Stormin.
+Prosecuted for car crimes in his late teens, he was sent to HM Prison Huntercombe, a young offender institution, where he began writing rap lyrics.
+He was released on 4 August 2003, and joined the short-lived grime crew Dancehall Mafia alongside fellow MCs Stanaman and Rage.
+Initially, he adopted the artist name Freedom; however, he got the nickname Ghetto from friends, which was further popularised by its usage on Stormin's song "Day By Day" and led him to use the name professionally.
+His first recorded song was "Mind Works" with Dancehall Mafia, produced by Jammer, which appeared on the 2004 Lord of the Decks Vol. 2 compilation album.

+Around this time, Clarke-Samuel formally joined the popular grime collective Nasty Crew on the recommendation of founding members Stormin and Sharky Major, appearing on the group's 2005 single "Nasty Bonanza" as well as their pirate radio and rave appearances.
+He released his first solo project, the 24-track mixtape 2000 & Life, in 2005, to critical acclaim from specialist media.
+He also featured twice on Nasty Crew colleague Kano's debut album Home Sweet Home, released via 679 Recordings, including on the single "Typical Me"; during the album's release campaign, he accompanied Kano on tour with Mike Skinner.

 2007: Ghetto Gospel

 In 2007, Ghetto released his second pre-album mixtape Ghetto Gospel.
 The mixtape was a departure from his previous release, 2000 & Life, being more mellow and featuring tracks about his female relationships: girlfriends, sister, and mother.
 In interviews, he has stated that the mixtape's calmer tone is to "prove people wrong", as he does not want to be typecast as an aggressive and angry rapper.

 Ghetto Gospel was considered Ghetts' breakthrough of that year and era, with "Top 3 Selected" becoming an underground hit in its own right.
 He personally names this mixtape as his best body of work in many interviews.

 The album is titled Ghetto Gospel to demonstrate that Ghetts has put his soul into creating it.

 On 27 October 2007, Ghetts performed with Kano at the BBC Electric Proms, performing alongside a violinist.

 Though Ghetto Gospel was marketed as a mixtape at the time of its release, Ghetts stated in a Link Up TV interview that in hindsight he considered it his first studio album.
 He went on to explain that, during the recording of Ghetto Gospel, he was unsure whether to call it a full LP due to industry influences and a lack of resources.